markstringer-dti/markstringer-dti.github.io/dti.md

 One of the great things about living in London is that you can sign up to all sorts of classes.
 Over the past ten years, I've signed up for improvisation classes over and over again.
 Why?
 Because my experience is that every time that I go to an improvisation class, I learn something new.
 I have new experiences, and these often, in some way or other, turn out to be useful in real life.

-One of the key ideas in improvisation is blocking.
+One of the key ideas in improvisation is that you should avoid what's called "blocking".
 For example.
 If an improvised scene starts with someone knocking on a door.
 The scene might go something like this.

 Person 1: [Knocks]